 A shift to skills-based hiring and tangible value for college degrees has prompted many institutions to make current degree programs better and present valuable skills.

 Online higher education leaders like SNHU and WGU are already back mapping courses and degrees from job critical skills.
 Their courses are consistent with content and incorporate assessments that validate skills.

 Mastery Transcript Consortium is a network of more than 330 innovative schools in the US that have agreed to issue more meaningful transcripts that include demonstrations of mastery rather than just listing classes and grades.

 Another organization, Greenlight Credentials, helps north Texas high schools build and permit a digital profile to employers and postsecondary institutions.
 The extended transcript incorporates traditional and new forms of evidence of learning, with add-ons that help learners tell their stories.

 Learners are accessing multiple providers inside and outside degree programs.
 They are learning for life across a range of employment experiences, so they need portable interoperable records.

 For example, Walmart and Salesforce developed pilot solutions that would help over two million workers capture and communicate what they are learning.

 The system they came up with maintains a record of the skills required to earn each badge, and since the data is machine-readable and interoperable, it gives learners portability across institutions and employers.

 A blockchain record like Greenlight Credentials can automatically execute contracts that make attainment incentives available to learners.
-Learners can automatically have new credentials shared on a LinkedIn profile where they are discoverable and machine-readable.
+Learners can automatically have digital curriculum standards shared on a LinkedIn profile where they are discoverable and machine-readable.

 This way, if a learner gave a group of employees access to their Greenlight Credentials profile, they could automatically receive work-based learning and employment offers.